-An Air Force veteran and current software CEO wanted to give back to those who serve this holiday season.
+An Air Force veteran and current software CEO wanted to give back to those who serve last holiday season.
 How?
 He paid for their holiday flights home.

 Ed Roshitsh, the CEO of Dude Solutions, raises money for veteran charities every year.
-This year he wanted to do it differently.
+But last year, he wanted to do it differently.

 "Lots of these folks don't make hardly any money.
 An E1, which is basic paygrade, probably makes $15,000 a year.
 They can't afford to get home for the holidays," said Roshitsh.